devmike01/JadeSharedPreference/README.md

 ```
 > Note: Add `apply plugin: 'kotlin-kapt'` - if you don't already have it, to your app `build.gradle` to allow the the processor generates the necessary codes.

-Contributions are highly welcome.
-There're some features I intend to add in the future.
-They're listed below:
-* Lint for checking

 License
 -------